Assalam Alaykoum, Merhaba bikoum fl Maghrib (Hello, Welcome to Morocco)

-We have 7 universities in Morocco that provides medical studies : Rabat, Casablanca, Marrakech, Fès, Oujda, Agadir and Tangier.
+We have 10 universities in Morocco that provide medical studies: 2 in Rabat, 2 in Casablanca, 2 in Marrakech, and one in Fès, Oujda, Agadir, and Tangier.

 Getting a general doctor's degree takes up to 8 years in Morocco.
-As for specialisation, you should add 3 to 6 years
+As for specialization, you should add 3 up to 6 years

-In first and second year, students learn about fondamental sciences, human and social sciences, cellular and molecular biology, physiology, anatomy, immunology, bacteriology and some other sciences.
+In first and second years, students learn about fundamental sciences, human and social sciences, cellular and molecular biology, physiology, anatomy, immunology, bacteriology, and some other sciences.
 At the end of our second year, we start our clerkships in hospital by 3 weeks of nurse training.

-In third yead we treat semiology, parasitology, haematology, dermatology, pathologic anatomy, infectious diseases, radiology...
+In the third year we treat semiology, parasitology, hematology, dermatology, pathologic anatomy, infectious diseases, radiology...

 Mohammed V International Airport in Casablanca, on the west coast of Morocco, is the country’s main air gateway.